entretenimiento

 Common Mistakes

-• Frequently asked questions
+Frequently asked questions

-With average 3.5-minute songs and 2-minute transitions (5.5-minute slots), a 120-minute session holds floor(120 ÷ 5.5) = 21 complete songs.
-At a well-run private KTV venue you can expect 10–12 songs per hour; at a bar open-mic with longer KJ transitions, expect only 7–9 per hour.
+With 3.5-minute songs and 2-minute transitions (5.5-minute slots), a 120-minute session holds 21 complete songs — about 10–11 per hour.
+At a private KTV room (faster transitions) you can reach 12–13 per hour; at a bar open-mic with a KJ managing the queue, expect only 7–9 per hour.

 What is the average length of a karaoke song?

-Most karaoke tracks for Top 40, pop, and rock hits run 3.0–4.0 minutes, with an average around 3.5 minutes.
+Most karaoke tracks for Top 40, pop, and rock run 3.0–4.0 minutes, with an average around 3.5 minutes.
 Classic rock ballads (Bohemian Rhapsody, November Rain) can exceed 5–6 minutes.
 Country and Latin tracks average closer to 3.2 minutes.
 Broadway solos tend toward 4–5 minutes.

 How long should transition time be between singers?